ZY1zhao/ZY1zhao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student from Department of Electrical and Electronic Engineering, the Hong Kong Polytechnic University, supervised by Dr. Liu Liang.
-I obtained the Bachelor's degree in 2021 and Master's degree in 2023, both from Harbin Institute Technology.
+I am a second-year PhD student from Department of Electrical and Electronic Engineering, the Hong Kong Polytechnic University.
+I obtained the Bachelor's degree in 2021 and Master's degree in 2023, both from Harbin Institute of Technology.